-All VCU, VCU Health System and Virginia Premier students and employees have unlimited transportation access on GRTC's Pulse Bus Rapid Transit, local and express routes thanks to a multi-year agreement with GRTC.
+All VCU, VCU Health System and Virginia Premier students and employees have unlimited transportation access on GRTC's Pulse Bus Rapid Transit, local and express routes.

 The GRTC network provides VCU students and employees greater access to VCU, VCU Health and the entire Richmond region.
 In addition to connecting the Monroe Park and MCV Campuses, students and employees can access doctors, shopping malls, parks, arts, restaurants, community resources and more.
 Plus, commuters can use GRTC to get to and from campus every day and save money on parking, fuel and tolls.
 Learn more about the benefits of using GRTC.

-These adjustments are expected to be temporary, ending during the spring semester, and increase overall service reliability for passengers across all impacted routes.
+These adjustments are expected to be temporary and increase overall service reliability for passengers across all impacted routes.
 In the meantime, VCU will explore all sustainable alternatives should GRTC staffing challenges present longer-term impacts to intra-campus transportation service.

-GRTC will reduce headways by five to 15 minutes for the two primary routes that connect VCU’s campuses.
-Temporary bus schedules are as follows:
+GRTC will reduce headways by five to 15 minutes for the Pulse route.

 - Pulse service will be every 15 minutes from 6 a.m. to 11:30 p.m. and every 30 minutes from 11:30 p.m. to 1 a.m.